How does analysis and optimization of capital structure differ for companies in various stages and with different business models?

 One groundbreaking aspect of these new risk approaches is the provision of access to debt financing at earlier stages of a tech company's lifecycle.
 Historically, they have primarily relied on equity financing due to the perceived riskiness of their ventures.
 Yet, by utilizing sophisticated risk assessment models, modern funding providers can offer debt tailored to the specific needs and risk profiles of asset-light businesses, enabling them to access capital more efficiently.

-Moreover, these innovative risk assessment approaches enable tech and SaaS companies to demonstrate their creditworthiness more effectively.
-By incorporating non-traditional metrics, alternative funding providers can gain a comprehensive understanding of a tech and SaaS company's growth potential and mitigate perceived risks.
+Moreover, these innovative risk assessment approaches enable tech companies to demonstrate their creditworthiness more effectively.
+By incorporating non-traditional metrics, alternative funding providers can gain a comprehensive understanding of a tech company's growth potential and mitigate perceived risks.

-The early access to debt financing afforded by these new risk assessment methodologies empowers tech and SaaS companies to diversify their funding sources and optimize their capital structure strategically.
+The early access to debt financing afforded by these new risk assessment methodologies empowers tech companies to diversify their funding sources and optimize their capital structure strategically.

 How to optimize capital structure